Grading Procedure

 • In a graded course, an Exempted (Ex) notation is entered for the assignments attracting RPL exemption.
 The Course Coordinator applies an overall grade to the course that reflects the grade average achieved for submitted assignments in accordance with the procedure for exempted assignments in the [Variations to Assessment Procedure].

-4. Course grades and notations
+4. Our course grades and notations

 For graded courses, students will receive a mark for the course, which will be a percentage.
 Percentage ranges are associated with grades as per the table below.
 These must be consistently applied for all graded courses.